sttp/Specification/Sections/Commands.md

     * Total data points in packet
   * Includes serialized data points

-:information_source: The data point packet is technically classified as a response to a `subscribe` command.
-However, unlike most responses that operate as a sole response to a parent command, data-packet responses will continue to flow for available measurements until an `unsubscribe` command is issued.
+> :information_source: The data point packet commands are sent continuously after a successful `subscribe` command and will continue to flow for available measurements until an `unsubscribe` command is issued.

-#### Signal Mapping Response
+#### Signal Mapping

 * Wire Format: Binary
   * Includes a mapping of data point Guids to run-time signal IDs